AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 ---
 title: Email Experience Fragment Component
-description: The Email Experience Fragment Component allows the content author to place an experience fragment variation in their content while supporting a localized content structure.
+description: The Email Experience Fragment Component allows the content author to place an Experience Fragment variation in their content while supporting a localized content structure.
 role: Architect, Developer, Admin, User
 ---

 # Email Experience Fragment Component {#email-experience-fragment-component}

-The Email Experience Fragment Component allows the content author to place an experience fragment variation in their content while supporting a localized content structure.
+The Email Experience Fragment Component allows the content author to place an Experience Fragment variation in their content while supporting a localized content structure.

 ## Usage {#usage}

-The Email Experience Fragment Component allows the content author to select from existing experience fragment variations and place one within the content.
-An experience fragment is a group of content that includes both content and layout and is reusable across channels.
+The Email Experience Fragment Component allows the content author to select from existing Experience Fragment variations and place one within the content.
+An Experience Fragment is a group of content that includes both content and layout and is reusable across channels.

 * The component's properties can be defined in the [configure dialog](#configure-dialog).
 * Defaults for the component when adding it to content can be defined in the [design dialog](#design-dialog).